flub78/aws_cicd/doc/ansible.md

 [How To Secure Apache with Let's Encrypt on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-18-04)

-- Create a lets-encrypt certificate and configure Apache for https
+- Create a lets-encrypt certificate
+- Create an https virtual host

 ### mysql

 - Install a database server

 ### php

 - Install php (currently 8.1 but I'll need to have it configurable)

 ### jdk